wp-plugins/plugins/readme.txt

 == Description ==

-With this tiny plugin you can show plugins stats from wordpress.org
+With this tiny plugin you can show plugins stats for any wordpress contributor from wordpress.org

 == Frequently Asked Questions ==